Skip to Content

 Courtesy of the Dalmatian parent, these dogs are very athletic and high in energy.
 They love to play with people, so except to spend a great deal of time entertaining and interacting with the Beaglemation.
 They enjoy playing catch, frisbee or going on long walks.

 They can be a little protective, but they’ll most likely get along well with other dogs and humans.
-However, their intense prey-drive can be a problem for smaller animals, such as cats.
-Even if socialized early on, it will be risky.
+Their intense prey-drive can be a problem for smaller animals, such as cats.
+Even if socialized early on, it will be risky to leave them alone.

 18. Beabull